iiasa/ntnu_iam_2022/assignment/qanda.md

 - Would be nice to have an explanation of variables/parameters used in spreadsheet, e.g., what is i_spec or weight_trp (relation) or 90_rel (rating) i_spec is specific electricity demand in industry, weight_trp is an equation , and 90_rel is a rating bin relevant for modeling non-dispatchable technologies (e.g., wind, solar, see [documentation](https://docs.messageix.org/en/latest/model/MESSAGE/model_core.html#auxilary-variables-for-technology-activity-by-rating-bins)).
 - Can the demand distinction of supply-and-use tables (intermediate+final) be maintained in MESSAGE or is that too deterministic, i.e. can there only be one aggregate demand (marked as useful)?
 And related to that: What exactly is demand_fixed in the auxiliary commodity_balance?
 Can all demand levels be set arbitrarily?
 If so, how, and what would be the implications?
+  In principle, additional demands can be specified and existing demand can thus be split into different categories (e.g., intermediate and final supply-and-use table categories).
+A central question is how to incorporate relevant feedback effects for the intermediate demands in particular.

 MACRO
 -----